woman practicing breathing techniques

 Not all breathing exercises work the same way.
 Here’s what the research says about a few of the most common ones.

-This involves breathing at a steady pace of about five to six breaths per minute.
-Research suggests this rhythm optimizes heart rate variability, a marker associated with emotional resilience and lower stress.
-Studies show it can improve mood and reduce symptoms of anxiety when practiced consistently for even five to ten minutes a day.
+Coherent breathing, also known as resonance breathing, involves breathing at a steady pace of about five to six breaths per minute.
+Long, deep breaths like this can optimize heart rate variability, a marker associated with emotional resilience and lower stress.
+Studies show that coherent breathing can improve mood and even reduce symptoms of anxiety when practiced consistently.
+Even five to ten minutes a day can help you find your way to a baseline that’s more chill.

 Box breathing (4-4-4-4)

-You inhale for four counts, hold for four, exhale for four, hold again for four.
-This technique is often used in high-stress professions because it helps regulate the nervous system quickly.
-Research suggests breath holds can increase awareness and reduce emotional reactivity, making this especially useful during moments of acute stress.
+With box breathing, you inhale for four counts, hold for four, exhale for four, and hold again for four.
+This technique is often used in high-stress professions because it helps regulate the nervous system within seconds.
+Breath holds can increase awareness and reduce emotional reactivity, which makes box breathing especially useful during moments of acute, intense stress when you need to be fully present.

 Slow exhale breathing

-Exhaling longer than you inhale—say, a four-count inhale and a six- or eight-count exhale—has been shown to calm the nervous system more effectively than equal breathing.
-Studies indicate longer exhales increase parasympathetic activity, which can ease anxiety and emotional overwhelm.
+Exhaling longer than you inhale (say, a four-count inhale and a six- or eight-count exhale) has been shown to calm the nervous system more effectively than doing equal in/out breathing.
+Studies indicate longer exhales increase parasympathetic activity (again, your body’s rest and recovery system).
+That can be helpful if you’re feeling anxious and/or emotionally overwhelmed.

 4-7-8 breathing

-Popularized in wellness circles, this technique is less extensively studied than others but draws from well-established principles around slow breathing and breath retention.
-It may be particularly helpful for winding down before sleep, when racing thoughts tend to spike.
+This technique popularized by Dr. Andrew Weil is less extensively studied than others, but it draws from well-established principles around slow breathing and breath retention.
+The idea is to breathe in for 4 seconds, hold that breath for 7 seconds, and exhale for 8 seconds.
+It may be particularly helpful for winding down before sleep, when our brains often slip into racing thoughts that keep us from fully unwinding

 How to actually use this in real life

-If you want to use breathing to support your mood, consistency matters more than perfection.
-Research suggests even five minutes a day of slow, intentional breathing can make a difference over time.
-Try pairing it with something you already do—after brushing your teeth, before opening your laptop, or while lying in bed.
-And the next time someone tells you to “take a breath,” you’ll know there’s actual neuroscience behind the advice—not just vibes.
+If you want to use breathing to support your mood, doing it consistently is more important than aiming for perfection.
+Research suggests even five minutes a day of slow, intentional breathing can make a difference… if you stick with it.
+To make it easier to stay consistent, try pairing it with something you already do—after brushing your teeth, for instance, or while lying in bed.
+And the next time someone tells you to “take a deep breath,” at least you’ll know there’s actual neuroscience behind the advice—even if they don’t!

 Photo by Thirdman on Pexels